Bombing of Würzburg in World War II: Results

 The final report of the No. 5 bomber group on April 10, 1945 gave the destruction of the city at 89%, and for the suburbs at 68%.
 This was above average, as was the Würzburg district of Heidingsfeld, which some bomber crews targeted before reaching their primary target.
 The British report accounted for a total of 1207 tons of bombs.
 The only part of Würzburg unaffected was the Versbach neighbourhood and Veitshöchheim village.
 Accounting for all neighbourhoods, the average destruction of Würzburg stood at 82%.
 Specifically this meant 21,062 homes and 35 churches destroyed.
-Among the destroyed monuments were the Würzburg Cathedral and parts of the Würzburg Residence including its hall of Mirrors.
+Among the destroyed monuments were the Würzburg Cathedral and parts of the Würzburg Residence including its hall of mirrors.
 The Staircase with the famous fresco by Giovanni Battista Tiepolo survived due to an exceptionally strong ceiling construction for the 18th century.
 The American occupation forces immediately after the war secured the dilapidated building monuments in an exemplary manner.

 Aftermath

-On April 6, 1945, the city surrendered to American forces.
+On April 6, 1945, the city was surrendered to American forces.

 2.7 million cubic metres of rubble was only completely cleared in 1964.

-Before the war, the population of Würzburg had been about 108,000, whereas in early 1945 it held 75–85,000 people due to attrition caused by war service.
+Before the war, the population of Würzburg had been about 108,000, whereas in early 1945 it held 75–85,000 people due to attrition caused by military service.
 On the day of its capture by American troops (April 6, 1945), 36,850 city residents registered, and the population rose again to 53,000 by the end of 1945.
 To the left of the main entrance to the main cemetery is a mass grave containing the 3,000 recovered victims of the bombing.